 You’re stressed — and no matter what you do, you just can’t seem to catch a break.
 You’ve tried multiple practices: massages, meditation, yoga, mindfulness, exercise, and deep breathing, but you’re just not getting much relief.
 But then you hear about this thing called a sound bath — a meditative experience in which we “bathe” ourselves in sound waves.

+What is a sound bath, and what is a sound bath meditation?
 Is this just another new age gimmick, or is there really something to it?
-In this post, we’ll explore what sound baths are and why so many health and wellness experts are touting their praise.
+Are there any tangible sound bath benefits?
+And what about any potential sound bath negative effects?
+In this post, we’ll explore sound bath therapy and why so many health and wellness experts are excited about the benefits of sound bath healing.
 Let’s dive in!

 What Is a Sound Bath?